pypsa-meets-earth/documentation/README.md

 ## Installation

-1. Make sure to have installed the PyPSA-Earth package and environment available at [this link](https://github.com/pypsa-meets-earth/pypsa-earth.git)
+1. Ensure the [PyPSA-Earth package and environment](https://github.com/pypsa-meets-earth/pypsa-earth.git) is installed

 2. Open your terminal at the parent location where PyPSA-Earth has been installed.
 Type the following in your terminal to download the package from GitHub: